Niffilum/PKMN-SWSH-Auto-Breeder/README.md

 The only code available for now is for the 5140 Egg group

-# required software
+# Required Software
 WinAVR: http://winavr.sourceforge.net/download.html

 - make sure add directories to PATH is enabled during installation

-board software
+Board Software

 - arduino: https://www.microchip.com/developmenttools/ProductDetails/flip